pradeep-kumar-wall/Data-Science-Workspace/README.md

 # Data-Science-Workspace
-IBM Data Science to learn hands on
+IBM Data Science covering the objectives and tools using jupyter